henrebotha/pangolin/README.md

 Pangolin is an open system for designing & building custom game controllers, initially aimed at (but not limited to) controllers for competitive fighting games.

-For now, this contains the files needed to produce the "default configuration", an all-button controller in the style of a Hit Box.
+For now, this contains the files needed to produce the "default configuration", an all-button controller in the style of a Hit Box, measuring 270×165×26 mm.
 More to come.

 ![An example Pangolin build](pangolin-1.jpg)